-Regulatory agencies increasingly require more data to support new drug approvals and are seeking more evidence that new drugs are safer and more effective than existing products.
+Regulatory agencies are requiring more data to support new drug approvals and are seeking more evidence that new drugs are safer and more effective than existing products.
 As a result, the complexity of clinical trials, the number of procedures required to be conducted in these trials and the size of regulatory submissions are driving the demand for services provided by CROs.

-Environment, Social and Governance ('ESG')
+Environmental, Social and Governance ('ESG')

 Our mission is to improve the lives of patients by accelerating the development of our customers' drugs and devices through innovative solutions.
-We are passionate about providing innovative solutions for customers, we are better together working as one team, we value diversity and care about the success of our people, and we care about doing the right thing.
+We help our customers deliver life-changing medicines by being innovative in our solutions, collaborative in how we work as teams, accountable for the results we achieve and committed to doing the right thing for our customers and the patients they serve.
 We are advancing clinical research while offering customers broader and deeper experience, scale, and focus, complemented by continuity of delivery and speed to market.
-Our business model is described in the preceding sections.
-Consistent with our values, we seek to not only operate in compliance with applicable laws but also to positively influence our global workforce, the communities that we operate in, the environment and society as a whole.
-Doing so makes us a stronger, more resilient organization by every measure.
+Our business model is described in the sections preceding this.
+The completion of our Acquisition of PRA Health Sciences in July 2021 marked the birth of the new ICON and the start of work to unify two global leaders in healthcare intelligence and clinical research.
+The new ICON remains committed to responsible and sustainable business practices.
+We believe that business should not only operate in compliance with applicable laws, rules, and regulations, but that our behaviors should also address underlying societal concerns.

 Our core values underpin our mission and drive a culture and mind-set of ownership at ICON.
-"OwnIt@ICON", as set out below, is a statement of values that has remained at the very heart of ICON's culture, encouraging our people to seize the opportunity and bring flexibility, innovation, and determination to every situation.
+"Own It @ ICON" is a statement of values that has remained at the very heart of ICON's culture, encouraging our people to seize the opportunity and bring flexibility, innovation, and determination to every situation.
 We believe our culture of ownership personifies who we are as a company - it also helps us apply our expertise, collaborate to get things done, and succeed at our mission.
+ICON is redefining the company values to take the best of both ICON and PRA values.
+The Board approved the new values in December 2021 with a roll out plan during 2022.